-If the Monitoring Officer determines that a report contains exempt information in accordance with Rule 9, having applied the public interest test, he/she may refuse to disclose to the public any reports which in his/her opinion relate to items during which, in accordance with Rule 9, the meeting is likely to exclude the public.
+If the Monitoring Officer thinks fit the Council may exclude access by the public to reports which in his or her opinion relate to items during which, in accordance with paragraph 9, the meeting is not likely to be open to the public. determines that a report contains exempt information in accordance with Rule 9, having applied the public interest test, he/she may refuse to disclose to the public any reports which in his/her opinion relate to items during which, in accordance with Rule 9, the meeting is likely to exclude the public.

 Such reports will be marked 'Not for Publication' together with the category of information likely to be disclosed.

-11. THE EXECUTIVE
+12.10.
+THE EXECUTIVE CABINET

-Access to Information Rules 12 to 22 inclusive apply to the Executive only
+Access to Information Rules 12-11 to 22-21 inclusive apply to the Executive-Cabinet only

-If the Executive meets to take a Key Decision, then it must also comply with Access to Information Rules 1-10 inclusive above unless Rule 14 (exception) or Rule 15 (urgency) apply.
+If the Executive meets Cabinet meets to take a Key Decision, then it must also comply with Access to Information Rules 1-109 inclusive above unless Rule 14-13 (exception) or Rule 15 14 (urgency) apply.
 The definition of a Key Decision is: